ghi-electronics/Documentation/software/tinyclr/tutorials/secure-storage-area.md

 ### Checking if an OTP Block is Blank
 > [!Note]
-> If all 32 bytes of any OTP flash block are equal to 0xFF, the block is considered unused.
-If you write only 0xFF to the contents of a block, the block will be regarded as unused.
-Depending on the data you are saving, you may want to reserve one byte in the block as a write indicator, by writing anything other than 0xFF to that byte when the block is written.
+> If all 32 bytes of any OTP flash block contain 0xFF, the block is considered unused.
+If you write only 0xFF to the contents of a block, the block will be regarded as unused and you will be able to rewrite the block.

-To see if a block is blank:
+To see if a block is blank (all 32 bytes in block are 0xFF):
 ```
 GHIElectronics.TinyCLR.Native.Flash.OtpIsBlank(uint blockIndex);
 ```